Watch this video to learn more about the Center

-Ms. Mahon is CEO of the National Federation of Community Development Credit Unions, an organization dedicated to helping low- and moderate-income people and communities achieve financial independence through credit unions.
-Previously, Ms. Mahon served as Deputy Commissioner for Financial Empowerment with the New York City Department of Consumer Affairs and as the Policy and Program Director for the National Federation of Community Development Credit Unions.
+Ms. Mahon is President/CEO of Inclusiv, which works to bridge the credit union movement to the community development field, promoting financial inclusion and identifying and connecting credit unions to unserved and untapped markets and communities.
+Previously, Ms. Mahon served as Deputy Commissioner for Financial Empowerment with the New York City Department of Consumer Affairs and as the Policy and Program Director for the National Federation of Community Development Credit Unions

 Mr. Marks is Executive Director of Local Initiatives Supper Corporation New York.
 LISC is a national nonprofit organization that assists community development corporations as well as other private and public community development-oriented entities in their efforts to create and maintain healthy sustainable communities.
 Mr. Marks oversees LISC New York’s training, technical and management assistance, financing and public policy functions.
 Before joining LISC, he was Vice President at the Deutsche Bank Americas Foundation, and Director of Housing Development at WHEDCo.